Sierra Railroad 1955

 Lime Kiln to Tuolumne

 The west end of Sonora.
-The Blackjack Hopper has been spotted on the unloading spur, see the photo in the prototype section, the tank car is a Standard Oil car, the two box cars behind the tank car have been spotted at the Sonora Freight house, and finally the two cars behind the Freight house are spotted on the Hales & Symons spur.
+The Blackjack Hopper has been spotted on the unloading spur, see the photo in the prototype section, the tank car is a Standard Oil car, the two box cars behind the tank car have been spotted at the Sonora Freight house.
+To the left and behind the Freight house is the Hales & Symons spur which has two spots for cars.
+(12-09)

-Two cars spotted at Sewall’s Foundry that is located in the “hole” at Sonora.
+One car spotted at Sewall’s Foundry which is located in the “hole” at Sonora.
 The track down to the Foundry is on a 5% grade so it’s one car in and out at a time.
+The empty space in front of Sewall’s will be the location of Tuolumne County General Hospital.
+The building will be kit bashed from two Bar Mills Idaho Hotel kits.
+(12-09)

 fassler10907.jpg